BuildOnViction/docs/docs/whitepaper.md

 are the active participants in the view of $V_j$.
 Public-keys will be marked as “idle” if the corresponding stakeholder has been corrupted.

-As mentioned in Section \[Sec:TomochainOverview\], in our setting, we assume that the fixed collection of $m$ masternodes
+As mentioned in Section TomochainOverview, in our setting, we assume that the fixed collection of $m$ masternodes
 $V_1, V_2, ...., V_m$ interact throughout the protocol.
 Masternode $V_i$
 possesses $s_i$ stake (coin) before the protocol starts.
 For each $V_i$ a verification and signing key pair $(vk_i,sk_i)$ for a prescribed